Easy As Cookies

 • In a large bowl, mix together flour, sugar, cocoa powder, baking soda, and salt.

 • Add vegetable oil, yogurt, and egg, and use a whisk to combine.
+The batter will be thick at this stage.

 • Whisk in water, vinegar, and vanilla.
+This will thin it out considerably.

 Cream Cheese Peanut Butter Frosting

 • Add powdered sugar 1 cup at a time, scraping the bottom occasionally.
-Beat until fluffy, about 3-4 minutes.
-Add peanut butter and mix until well combined.
+Then, beat until fluffy, about 3-4 minutes.
+Thorough beating will make the cake easier to frost.

 Cake Assembly

 • Place about ⅔ cup of frosting on the layer and spread to almost, but not quite, the edge.
-Turn out the second cake layer onto your hand or a cooling rack, then place (or invert, either one) onto the frosted layer.

 Chocolate Peanut Butter Ganache